Source： Link Testing Instruments co.,ltd

 Infusion bags provided by one manufacturer of medical apparatus

-Link Testing MFY-06S Leak and Seal Strength Detector
+Link Testing LTMFY-06S Leak and Seal Strength Detector

 Figure 2.
-MFY-06S Leak and Seal Strength Detector
+LTMFY-06S Leak and Seal Strength Detector

 Summary of Test Methods